A correction was made to this review on Oct. 24, 2003

-The Wayans are gone but the laughs are back.
-Franchise is now in the directorial hands of David Zucker, who kick-started its umpteen-gags-per-hour parody ilk with “Airplane!” in 1980.
-Feature should benefit from the continued boom market for mainstream horror pics in coining strong short-term returns at the B.O.
+The Wayans are gone but the laughs are back (well, somewhat) as “Scary Movie 3” improves upon part deux’s soph slump.
+Still falling well short of the original’s inspired (if spotty) hilarity, franchise is now in the directorial hands of David Zucker, who kick-started its umpteen-gags-per-hour parody ilk with “Airplane!” in prehistoric 1980.
+Feature should benefit from the continued boom market for mainstream horror pics (most recently “Texas Chainsaw Massacre,” which duly gets a nod here) in coining strong short-term returns at the B.O.
 Ditto longer-term home format biz.

 For reasons best known to Miramax/Dimension brass, series co-creators Keenan, Marlon and Shawn Wayans are now out of the picture.
 While latter duo’s screen characters (terminal pothead Shorty and horndogging closet case Ray, respectively) are missed a bit, the tapped-out scatological humor of “2” is not.

 Though far from a paragon of good taste, latest entry does for the most part realize that a good joke can’t live on body parts, functions and fluids alone.
 That said, results here are just middling funny, with no truly memorable high points and a sum impact that goes poof! before you’ve left the parking garage.

 Anna Faris and Regina Hall are lone returnees, bearing the same character names but otherwise providing no narrative connection to “Scary” 1 & 2.